205: Rocket Attack USA

 A reference to Show 110, Robot Holocaust.

-Next! –I was in The Fantasticks and Oklahoma!
-I have a song prepared ... –Next! –Oh, damn. –I was in The Odd Couple and The Good Doctor and I had a small part in Legs Diamond, but then, who didn’t? –Hold the rest.
+Next! –I was in Fantasticks and Oklahoma!
+I have a two-minute song prepared. –Thank you.
+Next? –Oh, damn. –I was in The Odd Couple and The Good Doctor and I had a small part in Legs Diamond, but then, who didn’t? –Hold the rest.
 I think we’ve found our Gigi.

 The Fantasticks is a 1960 musical written by Harvey Schmidt and Tom Jones as a kind of “star-crossed lovers” tale with a twist.
 Oklahoma! is a 1943 musical written by Richard Rodgers and Oscar Hammerstein, based upon a 1931 play, Green Grow the Lilacs.
 The 1955 film version won multiple Academy Awards.
 The Odd Couple is a 1965 Broadway play written by Neil Simon.
 In 1968, it was adapted into a film starring Jack Lemmon and Walter Matthau (who returned for a 1998 sequel) and then into a successful ABC TV series starring Tony Randall and Jack Klugman (1970-1975).
 The Good Doctor is a 1973 play by Neil Simon set in 19th-century Russia, which is essentially about Anton Chekhov.
 Legs Diamond is a 1988 musical by Peter Allen about a Depression-era mobster.
 It was a flop, both commercially and critically.
 Gigi is a 1944 novel by French author Colette about a Parisian girl being prepared to become a courtesan.
 It spawned various adaptations.
 In 1951, Audrey Hepburn starred in a successful Broadway play based on it.
 In 1958, a musical film version was released that is considered the last of the great MGM musicals.
 In 1973, it was unsuccessfully mounted as a Broadway musical.
 A revival in 2015 did no better, closing in two and a half months.

 Gimme those!
 SAG, AFTRA, Equity.
 Very impressive.
 You sing?
 Drive?
-Standard and automatic?
-Good.
+Standard?
+Automatic?
+That's good.

 The Screen Actors Guild (SAG) was a labor union of film and television actors founded in 1933.
 The American Federation of Television & Radio Artists (AFTRA) was also a talent labor union, founded in 1952.
 In 2012, SAG and AFTRA merged to become SAG-AFTRA, representing more than 150,000 members worldwide.
 The Actors’ Equity Association, generally referred to simply as Equity, is an American labor union that represents live theatrical performers.
 It was formed in 1913 and boasts more than 49,000 members.